Mr-Kumar-Abhishek/brain-beats-blog/_posts/2022-08-31-is-it-necessary-to-include-return-0-in-main-function-of-c-plus-plus.md

 }
 ```

 You may now ask, where the `0` value is returned to?
-Well, it is returned to OS.
-The OS will be expecting a program to return 0 if everything went correctly and smoothly.
+Well, it is returned to the OS.
+The OS will be expecting a program to return `0` if everything went correctly and smoothly.
 Whereas if it gets a non-0 value, it understands that the program has got errors.

 However, C++ allows you to exit the `main` function without explicitly returning anything.